Edna & Harvey: Harvey's New Eyes: Plot

 Gerret gives Lilli a truth serum, which has to be drunk by Ignatz.
 By doing this, Gerret discovers that the misbehavior is caused by a child-hood trauma.
 Gerret also tells Lilli she can beat the hypnosis by fighting the prohibition-demons.
 This action causes her to go into trance.
 In these trance-worlds she is able to find solutions to get rid of the prohibitions one by one.

+But removing the mental blocks also caused her repressed memories to resurface.
+This culminated when the mental wall she destroyed led to the Valley of Unpleasant Memories and forced Lilli to discover the horrifying and cruel truth: Her actions she made that enabled her to advance her goals earlier in the beginning came at the cost of murdering her fellow classmates in the most gruesome and cold-blooded deaths.

-In meantime, Edna escaped the boarding school and Lilli and Gerret try to find her.
-Edna gets kidnapped by some men who work for Marcel.
+In the meantime, Edna escaped the boarding school and was kidnapped by some men who work for Marcel.
 They take her to the asylum.
-Gerret seeks for help while Lilli penetrates into the asylum.
-Lilli eventually finds Edna in her former cell, where both Gerret and the brainwashed Ignatz are also held captive.
+Lilli and Gerret try to find her, Gerret seeks for help while Lilli penetrates into the asylum.
+Lilli eventually finds Edna in her former cell, where both Gerret and the brainwashed Ignatz are also being held captive.
 Lilli is able to get Ignatz out of her trance.
 Ignatz regrets her actions and gives Lilli a knife to rescue Edna and Gerret.
 Marcel tries to convince Lilli she is very ill and needs therapy.
 Edna remembers what happened in The Breakout.
 As Lilli has overcome all her restrictions, she can do whatever she wants.
 This causes the game to have three different endings: she stabs Marcel, she confirms she is ill and goes into therapy, or she objects and leaves, finally fed up with people telling her what to do without asking her what she wants.